TEEN EXPERIENCE TOUR

 Project 16 is passionate about improving the lives of teens in the Dallas/Fort Worth area through meaningful programs and educational opportunities.

 As a result of the global pandemic, our focus in 2021 shifted toward providing professional counseling support and resources to help teens process their feelings and heal emotionally during this challenging time through our latest initiative, TIME TO TALK.

-- Offer: Six (6) private therapy sessions for DFW teens, delivered virtually by licensed professional therapists
+- Offer: Eight (8) private therapy sessions for DFW teens, delivered virtually by the Licensed Professional Counselors of Kinnect Wellness

 - Sponsored by: Project 16